viromelab/TRACESPipeLite/README.md

 HERV 		Human Endogenous Retrovirus
 MT   	        Human Mitogenome
 ```
-To download, build, and create the PDF with the respective quality controls, for each virus, there will be the need to create a file in IDS/ as
+To download and build the database, and create the PDF with the respective quality controls, for each virus, there will be the need to create a file in IDS/ folder as
 ```
 ID-<virus_name>.ids
 ```